ElisaRumSolberg/BookSphereAPI/docs/diagrams.md

     end
 ```

 **Description**
 - **Notification Creation:**
-  - Notifications are triggered by events (e.g., a new discussion or event creation).
+  - Notifications are triggered by specific events like new discussions or event updates.
-- **Queue Processing:**
+- **Queuing and Delivery:**
-  - Notifications are added to a queue for processing.
+  - Notifications are queued and sent to users via email or push notifications.
-- **Delivery:**
+- **Status Logging:**
-  - Notifications are sent to users via email or push notification.
-Success or failure is logged.
+  - Success or failure is logged for auditing and retry purposes.

 ---